 This section provides documentation on the following groups of properties:

-This is an experimental setting which allows you to define a series of commands to control exactly how the SceneA Scene contains the environments and menus of your game.
+This allows you to define a series of commands to control exactly how the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary should be rendered (instead of using the default rendering pipeline used by Unity).
-For more information on this experimental feature, see the Scriptable Render Pipeline documentation on GitHub.
+For more information on this feature, see the Scriptable Render Pipeline package documentation.